Couples analyzer reference¶

 Structured output with four top-level sections: file_coupling, developer_coupling, file_ownership, and aggregate.

-Executive Summary (ReportSection)¶
+Executive summary (ReportSection)¶

 The couples analyzer provides a ReportSection for use in combined reports: